 Charitable tax deductions can reduce the amount of taxes you pay and enable you to give more to the causes you care about.
 To help you make the most of your giving, we’ve answered a few common tax questions below.

-- How much of the appreciated assets we gifted last year can we deduct?
+- How much of the appreciated assets I gifted last year can I deduct?

 Generally, if you are itemizing, and you gave to a public charity (including a donor-advised fund, like your Giving Fund at NCF), you can deduct up to 30 percent of your adjusted gross income (AGI) for appreciated assets.
 If you gifted more than that, you can generally carry the excess forward up to five consecutive years.